 This is because it causes breathing difficulties in different ways, including a squeezing from the outside of the windpipes and a narrowing of the airway’s interior.
 This disease often begins at childhood and is made worse by pollutants in the air, including smoke and pollen.

-While there is no cure for it, but modern inhalers and other medications have made living with asthma more manageable.
+While there is no cure for it, modern inhalers and other medications have made living with asthma more manageable.

 In-home air purification can be very effective for sufferers, creating a haven of clean air that is less likely to cause symptoms or asthma attacks.
 Home air purifiers that remove mold, pet dander, and smoke can improve indoor air quality and therefore help enhance the health of an asthma sufferer and reduce the frequencies of attacks.